codingbiro/njord-backend/README.md

 There is a VSCode Task set up for running the db in a Docker Container.\
 *Note: Docker is required.*
+*If you wish to not use VSCode, you can also run the following command:* `docker-compose -f .docker/docker-compose.local.yml --project-name njord-backend up -d db`

 ### `Run Task > Start backend db`